Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

 For example, imagine that you have defined components manually and test code follows a pattern where the component name is suffixed with `-Test` or `-Tests` as the last word in the folder name, a pattern could be configured like so:

     components:
       - name: "Back-end"
         include:
-          - ".*/backend/specific-component[^/]*-[Tt]ests?/.*[.]java" # Instead of defining production code with a cut-off directory of `.*/backend/specific-component/.*[.]java`, you could include test code in this way, if the naming convention is indeed followed consistently and an example directory would be /backend/specific-component-integration-tests/.
+          # Instead of defining production code with a cut-off directory of .*/backend/specific-component/.*[.]java,
+          # you could include test code in this way, if the naming convention is indeed followed consistently and
+          # an example directory would be /backend/specific-component-integration-tests/.
+          - ".*/backend/specific-component[^/]*-[Tt]ests?/.*[.]java"

 ### Resolving pattern match ambiguities that may stall analysis

 An analysis may fail if pattern matches are ambiguous.
 Examples:

 - Language-level: files could be matched under different technologies that "compete" for the the same file extensions, like `.js` for JavaScript frameworks or `.xml` for any (visual) technology that exports its logic or flows as XML.
 You can resolve this by defining explicit `include` and `exclude` file extension or folder structure patterns.
 - Files may be matched in multiple components at the same time, in case that you have manually defined different components as described above in [the usage of include and exclude patterns](#defining-include-and-exclude-patterns).
 This may occur in code bases with many repeating folder path patterns.
 Patterns that may be transparent to you as developers because they are defined in another (IDE) configuration.
 Then e.g. `/integration/service/` or `/app/service/integration` could be deliberately different things, but defining 2 components based on `/integration/.*` and `/service/.*` would then not work.
 The easiest solution may be to extend the paths to make them more specific.
 If this proves too difficult or ambiguous, a list of `include` and `exclude` patterns should help you out.
 We know, this may require some trial and error.
 - Files could be matched in multiple "contexts" at the same time.
 Contexts being `production`, `generated` or `test`.
 If there is a conflict between 2 contexts, the `exclude:` pattern takes precedence over the `include:` pattern [as described in the paragraph on defining `include` and `exclude` patterns](#defining-include-and-exclude-patterns).
 Due to this rule, code may appear in another context as you expect in case pattern matches overlap.
 In case there is ambiguity among all three contexts, then the analysis will fail.
 - Files that are expected by the scoping file's language or component definition but are not matched anywhere, appear in a `Remainder` component.
 Code within this component will be analyzed, but it is one that you want to resolve, since it not an actual component that developers will recognize, and it will make architectural metrics less accurate.

+## Configuring the SIG Maintainability Model version

+By default, your configuration will use the latest version of the [SIG Maintainability Model](https://www.softwareimprovementgroup.com/software-analysis/), which is based on the [ISO 25010 standard for software product quality](https://www.iso.org/standard/35733.html).

+You can customize this by adding a `model` entry to your configuration.
+For example, adding `model: "2020"` will analyze your system using the 2020 of the SIG Maintainability Model.
+You can use this option to ensure your system is analyzed using a specific version of the model.
+However, in most cases you'll want to use the latest version, as the SIG Maintainability Model is recalibrated on a yearly basis to reflect industry best practices.

 ## Open Source Health